This post quantifies the actual, but limited scale of progress that has been made by Green-oriented thinking to influence electricity generation.

 - The committed long-term cost of Renewables, which substantially displaces resources for essential, dispatchable and base-load generation particularly in Germany and the UK.

 Generation Technolgies considered

-Special cost consideration is given to the value of Wind Power in Germany and the UK becuase of their relatively heavy committment of offshore woind power.
+Special cost consideration is given to the value of Wind Power in Germany and the UK because of their relatively heavy commitment of offshore wind power.

 These slides are based on four main comparative parameters:

 - Actual electricity production achieved measured in Gigawatt hours.
 This measure is independent of the usefulness of the energy output achieved and takes no account of:

 - the low capacity factors characteristic of Weather Dependent Renewables

 - the inherent intermittency and non-dispatchablity of their power production.